mohammadmahdisayadi1374/VHDL_TB/README.md

 steps of using this repo came in the following list:

-  1. clone the repo
-  2. customize the input file using python file (exist in PyFiles)
+  1. customize the input file using python file (exist in PyFiles)
-  3. generate a suitable testbench based on the testbench which exist in PRJ_NAME.srcs/sim_1/new/DUT_TB
+  2. generate a suitable testbench based on the testbench which exist in PRJ_NAME.srcs/sim_1/new/DUT_TB
-  4. writing the generated data by vivado to a file
+  3. writing the generated data by vivado to a file
-  5. reading the inputs of the test bench and the output of the vivado using reader in python package.
+  4. reading the inputs of the test bench and the output of the vivado using reader in python package.
-  6. compare the result.
+  5. compare the result.

 ## 1. Customize input files
+in this section you have to generate your data in the python and write theme to some text files in the Testfile directory. following codes show you how you can write your data into a file in testfile directory.
 ```
 from openTB import openTB as tb2 # the 2 inspired of cv2 :)
 import numpy as np